 MACALESTER COLLEGE is a four-year, undergraduate liberal arts college located in St. Paul, Minnesota.
 The college was founded in 1874 as a Presbyterian-related but non-sectarian college.
-The College offers over 35 majors and over 30 minor in natural sciences, social sciences, humanities and fine arts.
+The College offers over 35 majors and over 30 minors in natural sciences, social sciences, humanities and fine arts.

 - O Series Three-Z issued September 1994 in the amount of \$6,660,000.
-The proceeds of this bond issue were used for the expansion of the College athletic fields and other renovations on the campus. - O Series Four-U1 in the amount of \$7,145,000 and Series Four-U2 in the amount of \$15,200,000 issued July 1998.
-The proceeds of Series Four-U1 were used together with additional funds of the College to finance the construction of an approximately 68,000 square foot Campus Center to replace the Student Union Building.
-Proceeds of Series Four-U2 were used to defease the Series Three-J Bonds. - O Series Five-Q issued February 2003 in the amount of \$15,300,000.
+The proceeds of this bond issue were used for the expansion of the College athletic fields and other renovations on the campus. - O Series Four-U1 issued July 1998 in the amount of \$7,145,000.
+The proceeds of this bond issue, together with additional funds of the College, were used to finance the construction of an approximately 68,000 square foot Campus Center to replace the Student Union Building. - O Series Four-U2 issued July 1998 in the amount of \$15,200,000.
+Proceeds were used to defease the Series Three-J Bonds. - O Series Five-Q issued February 2003 in the amount of \$15,300,000.
 The proceeds were used to make data wiring upgrades to Doty Hall, Wallace Hall and Turck Hall.
 These variable rate bonds were also used to install fire sprinkler systems in Doty, Wallace, Turck, Bigelow, Dupre, 30 Macalester and Kirk Halls. - O Series Six-B issued December 2004 in the amount of \$14,995,000.
-The proceeds of this issue were used to refinance the Series Four-C Bonds and the Series Four-J Bonds.
+The proceeds of this issue were used to refinance the Series Four-C Bonds, and the Series Four-I Bonds. - O Series Six-F issued July 22, 2005 in the amount of \$3,000,000.
+The proceeds of this issue were used to finance the acquisition and installation of a replacement administrative computing system, including hardware, software licenses, and costs of converting data, training, and testing.

-MINNEAPOLIS COLLEGE OF ART AND DESIGN
+MINNEAPOLIS COLLEGE OF ART AND DESIGN was

-was established in 1886 and is a private, four-year college located just south of downtown Minneapolis, Minnesota.
+established in 1886 and is a private, four-year college located just south of downtown Minneapolis, Minnesota.
 The College offers degree programs in Design, Fine Arts, and Media Arts at both the undergraduate and graduate level.

-- O Series Three-S issued July 1993 in the amount of \$225,000.
-The proceeds were used to refinance a Contract for Deed in the acquisition of a four-plex apartment building at 200-204 East 26th Street and a four-plex apartment building at 206-210 East 26th Street, both to be owned and operated by the College as student housing facilities. - O Series Three-Y issued June 1994 in the amount of \$1,612,000.
-The proceeds were used to finance the construction and equipping of an approximately 13,500 square foot addition to the College's main building.
-The addition will be used for studio space and other academic purposes. - O Series Five-D issued June 2000 in the amount of \$7,920,000.
+- O Series Five-D issued June 2000 in the amount of \$7,920,000.
 The proceeds of this bond issue were used for two projects.
 The first project is the addition to the College's Main building consisting of additional studio space, an expanded food service operation, an enlarged commons area and other structural improvements.
 The second project is the refurbishing, remodeling and equipping of seven existing student apartment buildings owned by the College. - O Series Five-K issued August 2001 in the amount of \$4,355,000.
 The proceeds of the bond issue were used for the purpose of acquiring, refurbishing and equipping of two apartment buildings for student housing.
 A smaller portion of the issue was used to demolish an existing residence, construct a parking lot and complete improvements to the Julia Morrison Memorial Building and the library.